Kenner Star Wars action figures: History

-Star Wars (1977) was the first film to successfully market toys based on the movie.
-In fact, they were so successful that George Lucas independently used the funds to finance the next two movie chapters, The Empire Strikes Back (1980) and Return of the Jedi (1983).
+Star Wars (1977) was the first film to successfully license toys to consumers on a large scale.
+Kenner's action figure sales, along with dozens of similar licensing deals given to companies that sold everything from clothing to dog food, ultimately allowed George Lucas to finance the next two movie chapters of his saga: The Empire Strikes Back (1980) and Return of the Jedi (1983).

-Although the original Star Wars film had been released in May 1977, Kenner was unprepared for the unprecedented response to the film and the high demand for toys, mainly due to George Lucas's unwillingness to provide character/vehicle designs for fear his creations would be plagiarized by movie/tv competitors.
-Unable to build sufficient stock in time for the lucrative Christmas market, they instead sold an "Early Bird Certificate Package" which included a certificate which could be mailed to Kenner and redeemed for four Star Wars action figures.
+Although the original Star Wars film had been released in May 1977, Kenner was not ready to satisfy demand for their film-based toys.
+The company had only begun to seriously consider the property after a meeting in New York during February 1977.
+Their licensing deal with Lucas and Fox wasn't signed until mid year, leaving insufficient time to produce stock for the Christmas market.
+Instead, they sold an "Early Bird Certificate Package" which included a certificate which could be mailed to Kenner and redeemed for four Star Wars action figures.
 The first four figures to be distributed were Luke Skywalker, Princess Leia, Chewbacca and R2-D2.
-The box also contains a diorama display stand, some stickers, and a Star Wars fan club membership card.
+The box also contained a diorama display stand, stickers, and a Star Wars fan club membership card.

 By the time the action figures were offered for direct sale in shops, the range had been augmented with a further eight figures—C-3PO, Darth Vader, Stormtrooper, Obi-Wan Kenobi, Han Solo, Jawa, Sand People, and Death Squad Commander—bringing the total number of figures in the initial release to twelve.
 These were supplemented later in 1978 with a number of vehicle and playset accessories, as well as the J.C.
 Penney exclusive Sonic controlled landspeeder and the Sears exclusive Cantina adventure playset which introduced four new figures.